 11 Incredible Day Trips Anyone Can Take From Las Cruces

 Day trips are the perfect way to appreciate attractions close to home.
 The only requirements are a day off and some money to cover gas and meals.
-The price of each trip varies, but we’ve capped the drive time to roughly 90 minutes (3 hours round trip).
-So, if a vacation feels a long way off, these 11 fun mini-getaway spots near Las Cruces that are among the best day trips in New Mexico.
+The price of each trip varies, but we’ve capped the drive time to roughly 90 minutes (three hours round trip).
+So, if a vacation feels a long way off, these fun mini-getaway day trips from Las Cruces are among the best day trips in New Mexico.

 Have you visited any of these places?
+Do you have any favorite day trips from Las Cruces?
 If so we’d love to see your photos and hear about your experiences there.

-If you’re looking for other unique things to do around New Mexico, you might want to check out some of the 10 weirdest places the state has to offer!
+If you’re looking for other unique things to do, you might want to check out some of the weirdest places in New Mexico that the state has to offer!

 Best Day Trips in New Mexico